Jianguo99/Jianguo99.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am serving as a research intern in Professor [Wei Hongxin's research group](https://hongxin001.github.io/) at the Southern University of Science and Technology and a graduate student in applied Mathematics at the [MIT Group](https://yuechiu.github.io/index.html) of ShanghaiTech University.
+I am serving as a research intern in Professor [Wei Hongxin's research group](https://hongxin001.github.io/) at the Southern University of Science and Technology and a graduate student in applied Mathematics at ShanghaiTech University.
 I received my B.S. in Information and Computer Science from North China Electric Power University in 2021.

 # ✡️ Research Interests
 My current research interests mainly focus on Conformal Prediction, Machine Learning, Uncertainty Quantification.